progapandist/rubotnik/README.md

 ```

-# Set up
+# Setup

-## Facebook set up pt.
+## Facebook setup pt.
 1. Tokens and environment variables.

+**Rubotnik** stores its environment variables (aka config vars) locally in .env file (here goes the standard reminder to never check this file into remote repository) `heroku local` loads its contents automatically, so you don't need to worry about setting them manually.
+If you don't want to use `heroku local` and prefer an old good `rackup`, make sure to uncomment `require 'dotenv/load'` on top of `bot.rb` so variables will be loaded in your local environment by [dotenv](https://github.com/bkeepers/dotenv) gem.
+If you do so, don't forget to comment it out again before pushing to Heroku for production.

+**Note!** In production, you will have to set your config variables by hand, either in your dashboard, or by using `heroku config:set VARIABLE_NAME=value` command in the terminal.

-## Develop and test on localhost
+## Development and testing on localhost

 Make sure you have [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).
 Run `heroku local` to start bot server on localhost.
 By default, it will run on port 5000.
 Run [ngrok](https://ngrok.com/) on the same port: